oneapi-src/oneVPL-cpu/doc/developer-reference/README.md

 This link covers how to set up building the oneAPI spec: https://github.com/oneapi-src/oneAPI-spec The quick start for Sphynx also covers steps to get started: https://www.sphinx-doc.org/en/master/usage/quickstart.html

-2. From this directory, type
+2. From this directory, type:

 ```
  make html